manikr27166/Home-page-of-netflix/README.md

 If you have any questions, suggestions, or feedback, you can reach out to the project maintainer:

-- Your Name : Prabhas Javvadi
+- Your Name : NEYYALA MANIKANTA
-- Email:Prabhasjavvadi433@gmail.com
+- Email:nn7853@srmist.edu.in

 ---